LaunchCodeEducation/data-analysis-curriculum/content/appendices/spreadsheet-mastery/exercises/_index.md

 1. Unit Counts and % of Total Units by Cancellation Status.
 1. Date, Status, Ship Service Level, Units, Dollars, City, State, and Zip Code for these 20 Order IDs:

-Here are the markdown tables created from the data extracted from the images:

 | Order ID                | Order ID                |
 |-------------------------|-------------------------|
 | 404-2822073-6488362     | 402-3840492-4873917     |